pthunga/PFAS-analysis/README.md

 ![flowchart](https://github.com/pthunga/PFAS-analysis/blob/main/curvefit-bmd.JPG)

+Full list of EPR and LPR hits is present in https://github.com/pthunga/PFAS-analysis/blob/main/results

 ### Effect of volatility on chemical hit calls

 Carried out fisher exact test to assess whether there is a significant difference in counts of volatile chemicals across endpoints.
 Red and blue represent volatile vs non-volatile chemicals in a given endpoint.